Continued from Mennonite steps through many doors

 “What?
 You want to go shopping with me?
 You would do that?”

 “Absolutely.
 It would be honored if you’d let me take part in that.”

 I began to think that he was just messing around with me.
 I didn’t trust my emotions at that moment and I couldn’t tell if he was being serious or not.

-I visualised George coming with me to shop at a clothing store: he’s sitting in the women’s dressing room waiting area, watching me as I come out of the change room with my first outfit on.
+I visualized George coming with me to shop at a clothing store: he’s sitting in the women’s dressing room waiting area, watching me as I come out of the change room with my first outfit on.
 “NO! absolutely not, that outfit looks f#cking ridiculous!
 Next!”

 The idea was growing on me as new butterflies were coming to life in my stomach.
-I forced my thoughts back to George in real time as I had made eye contact with him and asked out of curiosity, “Where would you take me?”
+I forced my thoughts back to George in real-time as I had made eye contact with him and asked out of curiosity, “Where would you take me?”

-I began to feel warm while I stared at his lips when he was about to answer me and I jumped.
-As the door flew open and “Mister Wonderful” flew through the door ruining that perfect moment.
+I began to feel warm while I stared at his lips when he was about to answer me and I jumped as the door flew open and “Mister Wonderful” flew through the door ruining that perfect moment.

 He said, “Good news.
-Mr Grant pleaded guilty to all the charges.”
+Mr. Grant pleaded guilty to all the charges.”
 I got up so fast I could feel the wind blowing past my ears.
 He turned to me and continued, “Anna Wall, you are free to go.
 You may leave when you wish to do so.”

 When I came to, I heard George’s voice, “Anna!
 Anna!
 You’ve got it all wrong this is not the place to nap.
 This is the place where people come to swear, remember?
 Ah… shit,” and he began to laugh.